-- Attic fans, window fans, floor and table fans are all cost-effective ways to make your home more comfortable. - Window fans tend to provide better ventilation than floor and table fans. - Consider attic or "whole-house" fans as they are often the best choice to economically cool your home.

-Talk with your appliance dealer or home center specialist to find the best fan for your home.
+- Whenever possible, use fans instead of air conditioners. - Attic, window, floor and table fans are all cost-effective ways to make your home more comfortable. - Consider attic or "whole-house" fans as they are often the best choice to economically cool your home. - Talk with your appliance dealer or home center specialist to find the best fan for your home.

-For more energy-wise tips, visit nyseg.com.
+For more energy-wise tips and to sign up for our Energy Saver program to earn rewards as you lower your energy bill, visit nyseg.com.